 Be Proud

 When you talk about your own work to others, while you should be humble, don’t be shy.
-You should advertise the work as if you were talking about your kid to other parents—you don’t want to say that your daughter is stupid and cannot add double-digit numbers yet; instead, you want to say she is a bright kid enjoying physical activities such as cartwheel.
-Try to find good parts of your work and advertise it (while being aware of downsides and failure modes, of course).
-Eventually, people want to work with a researcher who’s always excited about his/her work, not someone who’s depressed and ashamed of him/herself.
+You should advertise the work as if you were talking about your kid to other parents—you don’t want to say that your daughter is stupid and cannot add double-digit numbers yet; instead, you want to say she is a bright kid enjoying physical activities such as cartwheeling.
+Try to identify the strengths of your work and promote them (while being aware of its limitations, of course).
+Eventually, people want to work with researchers who are excited about their work, not someone who is depressed and ashamed of themselves.
 Your papers are your academic babies.
 If you don’t care about them, no one does.

 Social Attitudes